THE HEART OF THE CITY

 Ernst Ferstl

-THE HIDDEN WORLD OF ALLEYS AND COURTYARDS
+THE HIDDEN WORLD OF ALLEYWAYS AND COURTYARDS

-The Holsten Gate is Lübeck’s famous landmark and was built in the late 15th century as part of the city’s fortifications designed to protect this rich city from enemy attacks.
-Today, the walls with a thickness of 3.50 metres harbour an exhibition entitled “The Power of Trade”.
-Facts about the Hanseatic League, trade and seafaring, the history of the Holsten Gate and its weaponry are presented in various thematic rooms.
-A model of the city illustrates the structure of the Hanseatic city with its typical brick buildings.
-It’s well worth a visit!
+The Holsten Gate is Lübeck’s most famous landmark, maybe you’ll recognise it from some 2€ coins!
+It was built in the late 15th century as part of the city’s fortifications designed to protect the wealthy city from enemy attacks.
+Today, the walls, with a thickness of 3.50 metres, harbour an exhibition entitled “The Power of Trade”.
+The various thematic rooms shed light on topics such as the Hanseatic League, trade and seafaring, as well as the history of the gate itself and the weaponry inside.
+Another highlight here is the model city of Lübeck, which perfectly illustrates the structure of the old town.
+It’s well worth a visit.

 SEVEN SPIRES - FIVE CHURCHES